gnewton/nrcan_latex_template/README.md

 This is a special frame environment for creating a frame for a single graphic from a single image file.
 All content is passed in to the environment using four arguments:

-    1. title
+1. Title
-    2. graphic file, passed to `\includegraphics`
+2. Graphic file, passed to `\includegraphics`
-    3. arguments for `\includegraphics` (usually width, height)
+3. Arguments for `\includegraphics` (usually width, height)
 4. URL source for graphic

     Here is an example from example.tex